Financial-Times/next-monitor-express/README.md

 # next-monitor-express
-minimal example to demo how [n-express-monitor](https://github.com/Financial-Times/n-express-monitor) can be setup with [n-express](https://github.com/Financial-Times/n-express)
+this is an example to demonstrate how [n-express-monitor](https://github.com/Financial-Times/n-express-monitor) can be setup with [n-express](https://github.com/Financial-Times/n-express) and how it could help improve log coverage efficiently with systematic control, and streamline debugging experience

 > also applicable to [express](https://github.com/expressjs/express) with a metrics instance setup

 ## demo
 This is a simple api server to provide the endpoint for `getUserProfileBySession` combing two mocked upstream apis, with every function properly logged in operation-action model and recorded in corresponding metrics.
-It uses descriptive error object (most convenient using [n-error](https://github.com/Financial-Times/n-error)) to throw errors to be handled by a common error-handler.

 ```shell
 make install